pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ### Example: AWS EC2 Instances

 Previously, when trying to import an EC2 instance with `pulumi import`, you'd be presented with a list of required properties that weren't satisfied.
-The challenge here is that none of these fields are required by the schema, but at least one is required for the resource to be valid.
-Like above, the new behavior will read from the provider and inherit the missing properties, providing everything required to codegen.
+The challenge here is that none of these fields are marked as required, but at least one is required for the resource to be valid.
+Like above, the new behavior will read from the provider and inherit the missing properties, providing everything required to correctly import.
 This provides a much cleaner and intuitive experience for the user.

 #### Old Behavior